Dynamical generation of scalar mass in two Higgs doublet model under Yukawa interactions: Technical Details

+The assumption that the considered model may be a part of a larger new scalar sector, containing further interaction vertices, is justifiable.
+As other vertices may also contribute in physical processes, the effects of the Yukawa vertices rendering the complete theory Hamiltonian nagative are expected to be at least significantly mitigated even before a full theory containing the SM is considered.
+Hence, from the perspective of path integral approach \cite{Rivers:1987hi}, the questionable feature of negative Hamiltonian for certain paths is entirely neglected at this point.
+It is important to note that the large magnitude of the (squared) Higgs mass may already contribute in mitigating the effects.

-Once the scalar dynamical masses in the parameter space are calculated, knowledge from machine learning \cite{Alpaydin14} is employed to represent the results in an attempt to understand how scalar dynamical masses manifest in the parameter space and estimate critical coupling value if possible.
+Once the scalar dynamical masses in the parameter space are calculated, knowledge from machine learning \cite{Alpaydin14} is employed to represent the results in an attempt to understand how scalar dynamical masses manifest in the parameter space and either estimate or impose bounds on the critical coupling value.
+An obvious advantage is the availability of the quantities for richer field theories which mostly require truncations and ansatz in DSE related studies.
 There are three free parameters in the model.
 Hence, scalar dynamical mass is expanded in terms of the second Higgs mass $m_{H}$, and the two Yukawa couplings ($\lambda_{1}$ and $\lambda_{2}$) as given below:

 where $m_{s,f}$ is the function representing scalar dynamical mass in the parameter space.
 The error value $E_{f}$ is described by the following expression: